AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-activity-setup.md

 title: Aktivitätseinstellungen – Häufig gestellte Fragen zu A4T
 feature: a4t troubleshooting
 translation-type: tm+mt
-source-git-commit: 968d36d65016e51290f6bf754f69c91fd8f68405
+source-git-commit: 208196b8c0cf11367ad37121c4792a015b396dc7
 workflow-type: tm+mt
-source-wordcount: '285'
+source-wordcount: '514'
-ht-degree: 89%
+ht-degree: 35%

 ---

-# Aktivitätseinstellungen – Häufig gestellte Fragen zu A4T{#activity-settings-a-t-faq}
+# Aktivitätseinstellungen – Häufig gestellte Fragen zu A4T

-Dieses Thema enthält Antworten auf häufig zum Aktivitäts-Setup und zur Verwendung von Analytics als Berichtsquelle für Target (A4T) gestellte Fragen.
+This topic contains answers to questions that are frequently asked about activity setup and using [!DNL Analytics] as the reporting source for [!DNL Target] (A4T).

 ## Welche Aktivitätstypen unterstützen Analytics als Berichtsquelle (A4T)? {#section_5E4F58CD25A5424E869E6FE0803968EF}